 Is it safe to cook with olive oil?

 Somehow, especially in the US, there is a misconception that it is not safe to cook with olive oil, so I wanted to clarify that.
 Additional to what Dr. Gundry told me below, I would say to only use low to medium heat.
 High heat cooking is not healthy anyway, whatever oil you use.

 So, how to pick the best olive oil?

-You want to look for a single-origin, extra virgin, first cold-press, organic olive oil.
-If all these criteria are met, most probably the olive oil comes in a dark, glass bottle or tin.
+You want to look for a single-origin, extra virgin, first cold pressed olives, organic olive oil.
+If all these criteria are met, the olive oil probably comes in a dark glass bottle or tin.
 Once you open a bottle, don’t forget to store your olive oil in a dark, cool place.
 Better in your pantry than next to your stove or on the counter.

 Look for these indicators for the best quality olive oil:

 - Comes in a dark glass bottle or tin.